riceissa/ea-forum-reader/tutorial.md

 # General steps for writing a query

-(This section will make more sense if you have seen some example queries.)
+(This section will make more sense if you have seen some example queries; see next section.)

 1. Go to <https://www.lesswrong.com/graphiql> or
    <https://forum.effectivealtruism.org/graphiql> depending on which forum you